dwiandhikaap/rawdog-md/README.md

 # rawdog-md

 Caveman-level simple, Markdown-to-HTML static blog tooling with minimal configuration.

-Inspired by [motherfuckingwebsite.com](https://motherfuckingwebsite.com/)
+Inspired by [motherfuckingwebsite.com](https://motherfuckingwebsite.com/), uses [Go Template](https://pkg.go.dev/text/template) and HTML under the hood.

 ## 👍 You might want to use this if:
 - You want to write your blog posts in markdown.